-While we may not know when and how the COVID-19 pandemic will end, one thing is for certain: it has changed American life forever.
+While we may not know when and how the COVID-19 pandemic will end, one thing is for certain: it has changed American life forever and things like remote billing.

 Software giant Bill Gates said as much in a TED Talk earlier this year, predicting that the coronavirus will transform the way we work, live and socialize.